Dimension and cut vertices: an application of Ramsey theory: Proof that the upper bound is best possible

-For each $n\ge2$, we then construct a poset $P=P(n)$ as follows.
+For each $n\geq 2$, we then construct a poset $P=P(n)$ as follows.
 We start with a base poset $W$ which is a copy of $\bfn^d$.
 The base poset $W$ will be a block in $P$, and $W$ will also be the set of cut vertices in $P$.
-All other blocks in $P$ will be ``diamonds'', i.e., copies of the $2$-dimensional poset on $4$ points discussed in conjunction with Figure~\ref{fig:diamonds}.
-Namely, for each element $w\in W$ we attach a three-element chain $x_w<y_w<z_w$ so that $x_w<w<z_w$ while $w$ is incomparable to $y_w$.
-In this way, the four-element subposet $\{w,x_w,y_w,z_w\}$ is a diamond.
+All other blocks in $P$ will be ``diamonds'', that is, copies of the $2$-dimensional poset on four points discussed in conjunction with Figure~\ref{fig:diamonds}.
+Namely, for each element $w\in W$, we attach a $3$-element chain $x_w<y_w<z_w$ so that $x_w<w<z_w$ while $w$ is incomparable to $y_w$.
+In this way, the $4$-element subposet $\{w,x_w,y_w,z_w\}$ is a diamond.

 We will now prove the following claim.